 § 3.1.12 Procurement

-The Construction Manager shall prepare, for the Architect’s review and the Owner’s acceptance, a procurement schedule for items that must be ordered in advance of construction.
+The Construction Manager shall prepare, for the Architect’s and Owner’s review and the Owner’s acceptance, a procurement schedule for items that must be ordered in advance of construction.
 The Construction Manager shall expedite and coordinate the ordering and delivery of materials that must be ordered in advance of construction.
-If the Owner agrees to procure any items prior to the establishment of the Guaranteed Maximum Price, the Owner shall procure the items on terms and conditions acceptable to the Construction Manager.
-Upon the establishment of the Guaranteed Maximum Price, the Owner shall assign all contracts for these items to the Construction Manager and the Construction Manager shall thereafter accept responsibility for them.

 § 3.1.13 Compliance with Laws